fl1ger/deleg/draft-dnsop-deleg.md

 ## AliasMode Record Type

-In order to take full advantage of the AliasMode of DELEG and SVCB, the parent, child and resolver must support these records.
+In order to take full advantage of the AliasMode of DELEG and SVCB, the parent, child, and resolver must support these records.
 When supported, the use of the AliasMode will allow zone owners to delegate their zones to another operator with a single record in the parent.
 AliasMode SVCB records SHOULD appear in the child zone when used in the parent.
 If a resolver were to encounter an AliasMode DELEG or SVCB record, it would then resolve the name in the TargetName of the original record using SVCB RR type to receive either another AliasMode record or a ServiceMode SVCB record.

 For example, if the name www.example.com was being resolved, the .com zone may issue a referral by returning the following record: